raipc/atsd-jdbc/README.md

 ## Usage

 To begin you should have your ATSD instance started and valid credentials to it.
-In general to create SQL statement you can use the usual java approach:
+In general to create SQL statement you can use the usual Java approach:

 ```java
 Connection connection = DriverManager.getConnection("jdbc:axibase:atsd:" + <ATDS_URL>, <ATSD_LOGIN>, <ATSD_PASSWORD>);